hollyschinsky/ios-webview-www/README.md

 ## ios-webview-www
 The required resources needed for the sample iOS PhoneGap project template.
 Includes all the core plugins as well.
 Refer to the [Prototype for iOS Embedded Webviews Project](https://github.com/phonegap/phonegap-webview-ios) for example of using with the **CordovaLib** framework and plugins.

-**THIS LINE WIlL CHANGE TO POINT TO PODSPEC IN REGISTRY**

-	pod 'phonegap-hello', :path => '~/github-projects/ios-webview-www'

 ### Usage
-####1) Add this to your native iOS project podfile (dev't)
+1. Add the following to your native iOS project Podfile to get this dependency from the CocoaPods registry `pod 'phonegap-hello'`
-	pod 'phonegap-hello', :path => '~/github-projects/ios-webview-www'

-or
-####Add this line to native project podfile (once submitted to cocoapods site)
-	pod 'phonegap-hello'
+*** The iOS Embedded WebView Prototype project includes a sample Podfile with all Cordova dependencies set up including this one.
+Refer to it to get started quickly.

-##### 2) Install the pods referenced in podfile, including this one from the terminal using the CocoaPods `pod` command:
+2. Install the pods referenced in the Podfile, including this one from the terminal using the CocoaPods `pod` command:
-	pod install
+	`pod install`

-##### 3) Close the native Xcode project and open the newly created `.xcworkspace` project which now includes all the pods installed.
+3. Close the native Xcode project and open the newly created `.xcworkspace` project which now includes all of the Cordova dependency pods
-For example - see project **Webview2.xcworkspace**

-### Notes
+### Example PodFile with Cordova Dependencies
 For example, a Podfile in a native project might look like this to set it up for Cordova use:

-	platform :ios, '6.0'
+	platform :ios, '8.0'

 	pod 'Cordova’
 	pod 'CordovaPlugin-device’